Ecological Monitoring Network

 Data are collected along three 45-meter parallel transects.
 Woody plants in the tree canopy and subcanopy layer are sampled in a 45-by 10-meter subplot centered along each transect.
 Woody plants and vines in the shrub layer, and groundlayer plants, are sampled in 24, 1-meter² quadrats (includes a small nested plot) placed every 5 meters along each transect.

 Depending on the habitat, various other components are added that are not shown, such as deer browse and coarse woody debris metrics, water chemistry or measurements of grassland structure.
 A few of the elements of this design are subject to change as we continue to refine our metrics to best capture the data.
+Details on EMN field methods may be found in the EMN Standard Operating Procedures (SOPs).

 Ecological Monitoring Network Update (July, 2024)